redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `slice`

 Extract a slice from a string or array value by specifying two indices, a low and high bound, which selects a half-open range that includes the first element, but excludes the last one.

-If the second index is omitted then it defaults to the length of the input string.
+If the second index is omitted then it defaults to the length of the input sequence.

 ```coffee
 beginning = value.slice(0, 2)